Page 4 of 5

 RunRx has a community and you aren’t alone in what you are learning and trying to do.

-The Pose Method has been teaching classes around the globe for over a decade, why aren’t more people running this way?
+The Pose Method has been taught in classes around the globe for over a decade.
+The question then, is why aren't more people running this way?

-But there are other elements that need to be looked at that take these elements to the next level, concepts like center of mass, and cadence, these are similar to learning to play with both hands, and understanding different piano techniques.
+But, there are other elements that need to be looked at that take these ideas to the next level.
+For example, concepts like center of mass, and cadence – are similar to learning to play with both hands and understanding different piano techniques.

-In running you need to start with the skill and what you are doing incorrectly that is causing you pain.
-We do this by watching you run and looking at where you are.
-This is so powerful to do right away, before you try and learn anything about the new method.
+In running, you need to start with the base set of skills, and what you are doing incorrectly that is causing you pain.
+We get to the heart of this by watching you run and looking at where you are.
+This is so powerful that we require it at the beginning of your training before we try and teach you anything about the new method.

-Then we work on adding strength to build up the muscles and tendons to help you perform the skill correctly.
+Then, we work on adding strength to build up the muscles and tendons to help you perform the skills and movements correctly.

-A baby falls over and over again and then gets back up before it can learn to walk.
-With each fall the baby is using the muscles they need to learn to walk.
+Think of yourself as a child learning to walk.
+A baby falls over and over again and then gets back up before it can learn to master the movement of walking.
+With each fall though, the baby is using and building the muscles they need to finally walk.

-Runners need to realize that each drill needs strength to help you get better at the skill.
+Runners need to understand that every drill helps you build strength, and repetition helps you build muscle memory to help you get better at the skill.

-Finally we need self-care to break up the scar tissue and lactic acid that is keeping you in pain and from being able to let go and let the natural elements of running (muscle elasticity and gravity) do their work.
+Finally, we need self-care to break up the scar tissue and lactic acid that is keeping us in pain.
+Self-care and mindset work also helps you let go and allow the natural elements of running (muscle elasticity and gravity) to do their work.

-So once you start your journey you will be frustrated.
+Note: Once you start your journey, you will likely be frustrated in the beginning.

 We get it!
-Not only have we been there when we started, but we’ve helped hundreds of students, and thousands through our free content.
-Everyone passes through the same stages…
+And, it’s completely normal.
+Not only have we been there unlearning the bad advice and learning the correct way to move, but we've helped hundreds of students, and thousands through our free content.
+We have witnessed the struggles first hand, and everyone passes through the same stages…

 The first is PLATYPUS this frustrating awkward stage, it’s completely natural, because you’re learning something new.